Published: July 4, 2018 | Updated: July 21, 2020 | Posted by: Venus Zoleta | Credit Card

 Before you insert that card into the ATM, think about how it will affect your credit score.
 A bad credit score will hurt your chance of getting approved for a credit card or loan in the future.
 Or if you’re lucky to get an approval, you might be slapped with a high-interest rate.

-Knowing that you can withdraw cash anytime using your credit card makes it all too easy to spend beyond your means.
+Knowing that you can withdraw cash in your credit card makes it all too easy to spend beyond your means.

 Let’s say you want to purchase something, but the seller accepts only cash payments.
 You have only a credit card and no cash in your wallet.
 Because you want the item so badly, you rush to the nearest ATM to withdraw money.